Aims and scope

 For those of you who are US government employees or are prevented from being copyright holders for similar reasons, BioMed Central can accommodate non-standard copyright lines.
 Please contact us if further information is needed.

-All articles published in Genes and Environment are included in:
+Articles published in Genes and Environment are indexed and abstracted in:

 - PubMed Central

 - Science Citation Index Expanded (SciSearch)®*

 - Journal Citation Reports/Science Edition*

 - Current Contents®/Life Sciences*

 - Biological Abstracts*